 Spring has sprung, the flowers are blooming, the trees and grass are green, and seasonal allergies are affecting people all over the country.
-According to the American Academy of Allergy, Asthma, and Immunology (AAAAI), seasonal allergic rhinitis affects 35 million people in the United States.
+Seasonal allergic rhinitis affects millions of people in the United States.
 The most common springtime allergies are triggered by allergens such as tree pollen, molds, and grass.

 Allergic rhinitis develops when allergens are inhaled and then combine with an allergic antibody called immunolgolbulin E (IgE).
-According to AAAAI, when the allergen and the IgE combine in the lining of the nose or eyes, chemicals are released, including histamine.
+When the allergen and the IgE combine in the lining of the nose or eyes, chemicals are released, including histamine.
 These chemicals cause allergic symptoms such as sneezing, itching, watery eyes, nasal congestion, or headaches.
 If wheezing and shortness of breath accompany allergy symptoms, it is a signal that the bronchial tubes are affected, leading to asthma.

 While most people who are affected by seasonal allergies will experience mild symptoms and limitations, others may be substantially impacted.
 Allergy symptoms can affect sleep leading to fatigue and difficulty concentrating on the job.
-AAAAI indicates that missed work days because of allergies cost U.S. companies more than $250 million a year.
+Missed work days because of allergies cost U.S. companies millions a year.
 Why not consider ways of accommodating workers with seasonal allergies to promote productivity during the allergy season?

 JAN offers the following accommodation ideas:

 - Keep windows and doors closed to keep out pollen.

 - Change air filters in air conditioning units frequently.